 \subsubsection{Complexity of HRR}

 Under the natural assumption that each residue satisfies $| x_i | \le m_i$, we see that the overall complexity of algorithm \textit{HRR} is $O \bigl( (\log M)^2 \bigr)$, the same as for Euclid's algorithm.
-Indeed the chinese remaindering in step~(2) can be done with a modular inversion (via Euclid's algorithm) and two products.
+Indeed the chinese remaindering in step~(2) can be done with a modular inversion (via Euclid's algorithm) and two products for each modulus.
 The computation of the partial quotients in step~(4) is Euclid's algorithm once again.
-And the main loop in step~(6) is just Euclid's algorithm in reverse.
+And the main loop in step~(6) is just the extended Euclidean algorithm.

 We note that the overall computational cost depends on how often \textit{HRR} is called in the envisaged lifting loop (see subsection~\ref{envisaged-setting}).
 Assuming that the moduli chosen are all about the same size, a reasonable compromise approach is a ``geometrical strategy'' where \textit{HRR} is called whenever the number of main iterations reaches the next value in a geometrical progression.
 This compromise avoids excessive overlifting and also avoids calling \textit{HRR} prematurely too often.
 The overall cost of \textit{HRR} with such a strategy remains $O \bigl( (\log M)^2 \bigr)$ where~$M$ here denotes the combined modulus in the final, successful call to \textit{HRR}.